San Francisco 49ers free agency capsule

 RESTRICTED FREE AGENTS: None.

 NEEDS: 49ers answered biggest question last month when they signed quarterback Jimmy Garoppolo to $137.5 million contract after he led them to five straight wins following midseason trade with New England.
-Task this spring will be to get Garoppolo help and upgrade defence at cornerback and with possible pass rusher.
+Then San Francisco got a head start on free agency by signing former nemesis Richard Sherman to upgrade at cornerback following his release from Seattle.
+The task this spring will be to get Garoppolo help and improve the pass rush on defence.
 San Francisco could use big target at either receiver or tight end to help in red zone, as well as improvement on interior of offensive line.
 Biggest question on offence comes at running back where San Francisco must decide whether to try to re-sign Hyde or look for someone else as lead back.

 More AP NFL: pro32.ap.org and twitter.com/AP_NFL